catalpainternational/pydacharts/README.md

 ## Set Up

-1. Pip install the package with `pip install pydacharts` or clone the repo
+1. Pip install the package with `pip install pydacharts`, `uv add pydacharts`, or clone the repo
 2. Use the class generator to write a "config" file.
 One simple example

 ```py